WenruiYu/ExpcloudPrediction/README.md

 - `metadata.json`: Metadata including column information, normalization parameters, and date ranges

 The prepared data consists of sequences suitable for LSTM or other time series models, with shape (samples, sequence_length, features).

+## Macroeconomic Data

+The system collects and processes several macroeconomic indicators:

+1. **GDP**: Quarterly Gross Domestic Product and year-over-year growth rate
+2. **CPI**: Monthly Consumer Price Index
+3. **M2**: Monthly money supply metrics (M2, M1, M0) and their year-over-year growth rates

+All date data is stored in the "yyyy-mm-dd" format for consistency.

 ## Troubleshooting